 Peak Design makes an awesome backpack if you wanted something with a little more space.
 Or to easily carry two camera bodies.
 Or possibly a drone.
 Whatever your shooting style may be.

 Already pretty obvious.
 A landscape photographer needs a solid camera body.
 A full frame option is optimal, but if you’re just starting out with landscape photography it’s not necessary to invest in one of those quite yet.
-Full frame cameras do however have a few trade offs and generally brings in much more light than a crop sensor camera.
+Full frame cameras do however have a few trade-offs and generally bring in much more light than a crop sensor camera.
 But again, they are much more expensive.
-I shot with a crop sensor/entry level camera for 7 years before I upgraded to a full frame camera.
+I shot with a crop sensor/entry-level camera for 7 years before I upgraded to a full-frame camera.
 I learned a lot about photography and took many great pictures!

 Another feature to keep in mind is a camera’s water or weather resistance.
-Some camera’s like Fujifilm’s XT4 offers great weather protection, but to get the best protection, be sure to pick up their specific lens that offer weather protection as well.
+Some camera’s like Fujifilm’s XT4 offer great weather protection, but to get the best protection, be sure to pick up their specific lens that offers weather protection as well.
 Look for the ‘WR’ feature on the lens like this Fujifilm XF18mmF1.4 R LM WR or the Fujifilm XF23mmF2 R WR.
 They have a bunch of them at various focal lengths.
-If your camera doesn’t offer any weather protection features, look into a cover in case you get caught out in the rain.
+If your camera doesn’t offer any weather protection features, look for a cover in case you get caught out in the rain.

 Bring an extra lens for different shots

-I typically carry 2 lens with me on my landscape adventures.
-One wide lens (Nikon 24mm f/1.8) and one smaller general purpose lens (Nikon 50mm f/1.8).
-These are prime lens because I prefer shooting with primes but they don’t have to be.
+I typically carry 2 lenses with me on my landscape adventures.
+One wide lens (Nikon 24mm f/1.8) and one smaller general-purpose lens (Nikon 50mm f/1.8).
+These are prime lenses because I prefer shooting with primes but they don’t have to be.